 Remove the cake from the oven, place on a wire rack, and allow to cool for 30 minutes.

 Once the cake has cooled, spread the icing over the top of the cake and sprinkle with purple, green, and gold decorative sugars while the icing is still wet.

 Tuck the fève or plastic baby into underside of the cake and, using a spatula, slide the cake onto a platter.

-Naming herself after her fondness for burgers and bloody marys, Jess Pryles (aka BurgerMary) is a fully fledged meat-loving hardcore carnivore, specialising in Texas barbecue and promoting the carnivorous gospel worldwide.
+Named after her fondness for burgers and bloody marys, Jess Pryles is the force behind BurgerMary and is a fully fledged meat-loving hardcore carnivore, specialising in Texas barbecue and promoting the carnivorous gospel worldwide.